Infinitely Losing My Edge

 I was there.

-I was the first guy playing The Mighty Diamonds to the disco kids.
+I was the first guy playing Whodini to the punk kids.

 Everybody thought I was crazy.